jrogozen/wargroovy/notes.md

         - prompt for map info

 all maps must be attached to a campaign.
 UI is different for single vs multi-map campaigns

+can think about separating http handlers and database actions into separate packages